Can you control your school employees’ social media activity?

 How can Snedden Hall & Gallop assist?

 If you employ people and do not have a social media policy in place, or it has not been tailored to your business, the experienced Business team at Snedden Hall & Gallop can advise you on the best solution for your needs.
-Please call us today for assistance with any aspect of your business, including policy creation, on (02) 6285 8000 or by email.
+If you have a specific issue with a school employee’s use of social media, please call us today for assistance, on (02) 6285 8000 or by email.